andfanilo/ieee-fraud-detection/README.md

     ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
     │   └── figures        <- Generated graphics and figures to be used in reporting │
-    ├── environment.yml    <- The requirements file for reproducing the analysis environment │
+    ├── requirements.txt   <- The requirements file for reproducing the analysis environment │
     └── src                <- Source code for use in this project.
         ├── __init__.py    <- Makes src a Python module
         │
-        ├── data           <- Scripts to download or generate data │   └── make_dataset.py
+        ├── dataset        <- Scripts to download or generate data │   └── make_dataset.py
         │
         ├── features       <- Scripts to turn raw data into features for modeling